Main Record - County Wexford

 |In Use As||church/chapel|| |

 A church erected under the aegis of Reverend John O'Brien PP (1804-89; fl.
-1841-69) representing an integral component of the mid nineteenth-century built heritage of north County Wexford with the architectural value of the composition, one evoking comparisons with the contemporary Catholic Church of the Assumption (1838-9), Bree (see 15703116), suggested by such attributes as the compact rectilinear plan form, aligned along a liturgically-correct axis; the construction in unrefined local fieldstone offset by silver-grey granite dressings demonstrating good quality workmanship; the slender profile of the openings underpinning a "medieval" Gothic theme; and the handsome bellcote embellishing the roofline as a picturesque eye-catcher in the landscape: meanwhile, aspects of the composition, in particular the polygonal apse, clearly illustrate the continued development or "improvement" of the church at the turn of the twentieth century.
-Having been well maintained, the elementary form and massing survive intact together with substantial quantities of the historic or original fabric, both to the exterior and to the interior reordered (----) in accordance with the liturgical reforms sanctioned by the Second Ecumenical Council of the Vatican (1962-5) where contemporary joinery; restrained mosaic work; and vibrant stained glass attributable to Franz Mayer and Company (founded 1847) of Munich and London, all highlight the artistic potential of a church forming part of a neat self-contained group alongside an adjacent presbytery (see 15700612) with the resulting ecclesiastical ensemble making a pleasing visual statement in a rural village street scene.
+1841-69) representing an integral component of the mid nineteenth-century built heritage of north County Wexford with the architectural value of the composition, one evoking comparisons with the contemporary Catholic Church of the Assumption (1838-9) in Bree (see 15703116), suggested by such attributes as the compact rectilinear plan form, aligned along a liturgically-correct axis; the construction in unrefined local fieldstone offset by silver-grey granite dressings demonstrating good quality workmanship; the slender profile of the openings underpinning a "medieval" Gothic theme; and the handsome bellcote embellishing the roofline as a picturesque eye-catcher in the landscape: meanwhile, aspects of the composition, in particular the polygonal apse, clearly illustrate the continued development or "improvement" of the church at the turn of the twentieth century.
+Having been well maintained, the elementary form and massing survive intact together with substantial quantities of the original fabric, both to the exterior and to the interior reordered (----) in accordance with the liturgical reforms sanctioned by the Second Ecumenical Council of the Vatican (1962-5) where contemporary joinery; restrained mosaic work; and vibrant stained glass attributable to Franz Mayer and Company (founded 1847) of Munich and London, all highlight the artistic potential of a church forming part of a self-contained group alongside an adjacent presbytery (see 15700612) with the resulting ecclesiastical ensemble making a pleasing visual statement in a rural village street scene.